 "I was drunk and tired.
 Me and your mom had gotten into a big row when I got home.
 I feel up to feeling any more sinful than I already felt."

 "That's fuck up, Pop.
 You could've helped you case if you had gone and helped her."

 "Yeah.
 I know.
 Coulda done a lot of things different in my life, but didn't."

 We drove in silence for most of the rest of the way with him looking out of the window.
 It was only when we got within two blocks of the doctor's office that I asked another question.

 "Pop, you said you had a second regret?"

-The words came out simply, hard, fast and resigned, "My greatest regret is using turning that belt on my daddy.
+The words came out simply, hard, fast and resigned, "My greatest regret is turning that belt on my daddy.
 I should never have done that."

-Inside the car, there was silence.
+Inside the car, there was complete silence.
 The only noise coming from the road outside and the wind flying by his window.
 As we drew close to the doctor's office, a drab looking gray cement building on the corner by the park, Pop rolled up the window.
 We drew up to the curb, and he wasted no time opening the door and getting out.